hpalappetty/silkyprogrammer.github.com/_posts/2013-05-09-Installing-LinuxMint-14(Nadia)-in-your-laptop.md

 ---
-layout:post
+"layout" : "post"
-title: Installing LinuxMint 14 (Nadia) in your laptop
+"title" : "Installing LinuxMint 14 (Nadia) in your laptop"
 ---

 <p>